tolauwae/phd-thesis/src/oop/oop.typ

 Consider the previous LED example, in an Internet of Things setting we would like to control the LED through some communication protocol such as MQTT.
 @oop:app:problem shows how this can be done in AssemblyScript code.
-The example is written for the WARDuino virtual machine, a WebAssembly runtime for microcontrollers.
+The example is written for our WARDuino virtual machine. // a WebAssembly runtime for microcontrollers.
-The virtual machine provides actions for the typical MQTT operations, such as subscribe, publish, and keep-alive.
+The virtual machine provides actions for the typical MQTT operations, such as subscribe, publish, and keep-alive, see @chapter:remote and @app:mqtt.

 The code in @oop:app:problem works as follows, at the start of the program the necessary MQTT configuration is set up, and the microcontroller connects to the local Wi-Fi network.
 After the connection is established, the microcontroller subscribes to the topic "SENSOR" and wait for incoming messages.